On this page

 How to start a public record search

 Ask yourself what you are actually trying to find.
 If you want booking details, start with an arrest record search.
 If you want case filings, start with court records.
+If you want to confirm someone is or was married, start with a marriage record search.
+If you need to check whether a divorce occurred, start with a divorce record search.
 If the goal is broader, begin with criminal records.
+The record type follows the question — picking the wrong category and working backward is one of the most common ways searches stall.

 The right county can completely change the quality of a search.
+Marriage records are always filed in the county where the license was issued; divorce and court records live in the county where the case was filed.
 If the county is uncertain, a broader people-search service can help point you in the right direction.

 The quickest way to waste time